tylerapplebaum/aws-vpc-utilities/README.md

 ## Show-EC2SGRules
 ##### Background
 The AWS-provided `Get-EC2SecurityGroup` cmdlet has nested output, which is not easily consumed.
-The `Show-EC2SGRules` aims to make visible the most important details of a security group -- the rules themselves.
+The `Show-EC2SGRules` function aims to make visible the most important details of a security group -- the rules themselves.

 ##### Examples
 ```